catamphetamine/react-pages/README.md

     // cookies and authentication token headers from being leaked to a 3rd party.
     url: (path, isServerSide) =>
     {
-      return `https://api-server.com${path}`
+      // In this case `.application` configuration parameter may be removed return `https://api-server.com${path}`
     }
   }